danielgamage/stereo-convergence/README.md

 		max: data.players[i].max
 	}

-	// use the spread operator (...) to dump the two options objects into one object argument for StereoConvergence instances[i] = new StereoConvergence({...localOptions, ...globalOptions})
+	// A. use the spread operator (...) to dump the two options objects into one object argument for StereoConvergence
+	// B. store each instance in an array for further manipulation instances[i] = new StereoConvergence({...localOptions, ...globalOptions})
 	instances[i].init()
 })